Introduction to products

 - 100K Data Operations (100,000) per month, for both cellular and Wi-Fi, pooled across all devices

 - Up to 100 MB of cellular data per month, pooled across all devices, at no charge

 - Products can be prototyped in the Free plan

 - Device communication is paused when the monthly limit is reached

 - Community support

 Products group devices with similar firmware and usage.
-You can use products with the Free tier above for prototyping, then expand to the Growth tier for production.
+You can use products with the Free plan above for prototyping, then expand to the Growth plan for production.

 Products allow a number of additional features over developer devices: